argosopentech/argos-translate/README.md

 Paid supporters receive priority support.

 #### Hosting referral links
-The Argos Translate CDN runs on servers rented from DigitalOcean and Time4VPS and provides >15 TB/month in free and open source model downloads.
-You can help offset our hosting costs by buying hosting through our referral links.
+The Argos Translate CDN provides >15 TB/month in free and open source model downloads and runs on cload rentals from DigitalOcean, Sharktech, and Time4VPS.
+You can help offset our hosting costs by purchasing hosting through our referral links.

 - [DigitalOcean](https://m.do.co/c/a1af57be6e3f)
 - [Time4VPS](https://www.time4vps.com/?affid=6929)